 So we see music, in general, is a great way to help stroke survivors rehabilitate.
 There are hundreds of instruments to choose from, so why is ukulele a special one for this particular job?

 It is Easy to Learn

 One of the biggest sell points of the ukulele is that it is easy to learn.
 It is completely unintimidating.
 Anyone, old or young, can take it up and before long is able to play some tunes with it.
 It is important that in the rehabilitation phase, you don’t take up activities that will frustrate you more.
 Having an instrument that you can quickly learn and master in your music therapy is important.
 The ukulele, while being a serious musical instrument is extremely easy for beginners to learn.
 This makes it the perfect instrument for stroke survivors to try out.

 The ukulele is a relatively small instrument.
 Furthermore, it is light and can be carried around easily.
 Stroke survivors will be comfortable lifting it and walking about with it.
 This provides adequate motor functions stimulation without being too much of an exertion.
 They can also carry it to places where other instruments like the piano would present a challenge.

 Those four strings of this little instrument produce a gentle, calming and majestic sound that cannot be matched.
 This helps to relax and calm the nerves.

 How to Start

 Recovering from a stroke is a painful and tasking experience.
 It requires physical, mental and emotional exertions on the victims part in order to be successful.
 Any assistance towards this goal is invaluable.
 Music, as we have seen, is a perfect help for stroke survivors’ rehabilitation.
-The ukulele, in particular, is an ideal instrument to make music with.
+The ukulele, in particular, is an ideal instrument to help with stroke recovery.

 If you are recovering from a stroke or know someone who is, encourage them to take up playing the ukulele and singing along as they play.